Dating of the Biblical Text

 4. Do you agree that there was a Temple that stood in place during the Revelation?
 In Revelation 11:1, 2, John is asked to measure the Temple.
 If the vision was before AD 70 there was a Temple that could be measured.
 If the vision was given at the late date of AD 95 there was no Temple to measure as it had been destroyed in AD 70!

 To my way of thinking it is inconceivable to think that if the Revelation had been given at the later AD 95 date that absolutely no mention of that catastrophic event recorded in the scripture which had just taken place a few years earlier in AD 70!

 Some people respond by saying, Oh well it was just a war or skirmish that took place.
-My dear friends the events of AD 70 were catastrophic in nature!
+The events of AD 70 were catastrophic in nature!
 But they still may say, God does not place that much emphasis on these physical wars anyway.
-My friends, please note the following records of warfare in the Bible.
+Please note the following records of warfare in the Bible.